Markus-Kivinen/IOT-Basics/README.md

 ### Requirements
 - Python 3.13+

+### Live version
+Mockup site is live at https://iot-basics.onrender.com/
+The data is randomly generated and does not persist.

 ### Folder structure
 * Embedded
   * Micropython code for PicoW, 10_wifi.py sends data to backend